lambdapad/lambdapad/samples/blog/posts/first-impressions.md

-title  : My First Impressions Of LambdaPad date   : 2014-08-09 author : Stan The Martian blurb  : How the Erlang based site generator strikes my fancy.
+title  : My First Impressions Of LambdaPad date   : 2014-08-09 author : Stan The Martian
+excerpt: How the Erlang based site generator strikes my fancy.

 Having used LambdaPad for my awesome blog, here is my first impression.